TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `when`

-The `when` field defines an event that starts the job's `exec`.
+The `when` field defines a hook for an event that starts the job's `exec`.
 By default, a job's `exec` process starts as soon as ContainerPilot has finished startup.
 Many jobs will want to have a configuration that determines some specific event to wait for, using the `when` field.

 - `source` is the source of the event that triggers the job.
 - `once` names an event that triggers the start of the job one time only.